 Using Castable Resin

 Castable Resin is optimized for the best burnout performance, but developing a specific burnout and casting process is up to you.
-Below, we provide guidelines for a process that has worked well during our testing process.
+Formlabs offers guidelines for a process that has worked well during testing.

-Our Castable resin is designed to burn-out cleanly.
 We've tested the burn-out schedule below with great results using R&R Plasticast with BANDUST.
 This investment was developed specifically to work with photopolymers like Castable Resin.

 1. Preparing a Print for Investment Casting